IN HONOUR OF MONUMENTS

 The pipe-organ-shaped tower of this Lutheran parish looms high over every other structure in Reykjavik, Iceland.
 It’s said the designer Guðjón Samúelsson modeled the tower to resemble geometric trap rocks (one of Iceland’s many other attractions).
 Located in front of the tower is a monument to Leifur Eiríksson, the first European to discover America.

-Guests on our Iceland Grand Tour will visit this church while in Reykjavik, as well as the Icelandic Parliament and the fishing harbour.
+Guests on our Iceland Grand Tour recently visited this church while in Reykjavik, as well as the Icelandic Parliament and the fishing harbour.

 2. GEORGE WASHINGTON MONUMENT